Ten Common Mistakes Everyone Makes In Assignment WritingJan 9,18

 - Improper Formatting

 The presentation of the assignment plays a vital role in seizing some extra marks for the students.
 Students who do not pay attention to properly organizing their content often get low grades than those who present their assignments impressively.
 Hence, students must organize their assignments by giving proper headings and subheadings to the paragraphs accordingly.
 Paragraphs define a logical flow of the assignment and give it a structure.
-One tip that students can keep in mind here is that they should mention single idea or concept per paragraph so that it becomes easy to understand and identify.
+One tip that students can keep in mind here is that they should mention a single idea or concept per paragraph so that it becomes easy to understand and identify.

 - Plagiarism issues